doombubbles/old-btd6-helper/LATEST.md

-- Fixed issue with maps not saving
+- Updated for recent BTD6 versions